Ukraine separatist leader says rebels getting tanks and reinforcements

 Moscow has come under heavy Western sanctions over its annexation of Ukraine's Crimea and accusations it is supporting separatists in east Ukraine with fighters, arms and funds.
 Russia denies those charges.

+In a sign of concern at the latest rebel comments, German Chancellor Angela Merkel and Ukrainian President Petro Poroshenko agreed in a phone call on Saturday that deliveries of weapons to separatists in Ukraine must stop and a ceasefire must be achieved, a German government spokesman said.

-Zakharchenko's comments came a day after Ukraine said it partially destroyed an armoured column that had crossed the border from Russia.
-The report triggered a sell-off in global stocks, with markets fearful of open confrontation between Russia and Western-backed Ukraine.
+The risk of outright war between the two most powerful former Soviet states was highlighted on Friday when Ukraine said it partially destroyed an armoured column that had crossed the border from Russia.
+The report triggered a sell-off in global shares.

 The rebels, who have ceded ground to government forces in recent weeks, have been promising a counter-offensive for several days but have yet to launch one.